What does ‘going ex-dividend’ mean?

 How does it impact my IG account and how do I find out more?

-At IG, we post expected ex-dividend adjustments in IG Community and also include them in our Week Ahead email.
+At IG, we post expected ex-dividend adjustments in IG Community.

 In IG Community, you can also watch a short video on how IG deals with dividend adjustments, and if you have any questions please make a post.